 I took a moment to check Twitter.
 Granting that I live and work in the American soccer bubble, there was a lot of chatter from early risers.
 Just about all of it strongly praised NBC's production.

-When the lineup graphics were finally set, I hear Moossa ask, "Can I trust them?"
+When the lineup graphics were finally set, I heard Moossa ask, "Can I trust them?"
 The answer came quickly from a few rows back: "Yes."

 Liverpool, the home team, was first up.
 Then Moossa called for the transition to Stoke.
 It looked seamless to you, but it took a lot of moves in Stamford.